-Section 3.8 Visitation.
-A representative of Washington State Nurses Association may, after notifying the Department Official in charge who is outside of the bargaining unit, visit the work location of employees covered by this Agreement at any reasonable time for the purpose of investigating grievances.
+Washington State Nurses Association - Supervisors and Managers - Department of Public Health January 1, 2017 through December 31, 2019 location of employees covered by this Agreement at any reasonable time for the purpose of investigating grievances.
 Such representative shall limit his/her activities during such investigation to matters relating to this Agreement.
-Department work hours shall not be used by employees or the Representative of Washington State Nurses Association for the conduct of Association business or the promotion of Association affairs.
+Department work hours shall not be used by employees or the promotion of Association affairs.